 Sear the Brisket

 Start by searing the brisket on all sides.
 This will give the meat a nice browned and flavorful crust.

-I sear the brisket directly in the Instant Pot on saute mode in olive oil.
-Once it’s browned, about 3 minutes per side, remove it from the pot and turn off the machine.
+You can sear the meat on a skillet on the stove over medium-high heat.
+I sear the brisket directly in the Instant Pot on saute mode.
+Once it’s browned, about 4 minutes per side, remove it from the pan.
+If using an Instant Pot, remove it from the inner pot and turn off the machine.

-Be aware that the rub will begin to burn on the bottom of the Instant Pot if you take too long with this step.
-It should just take about 6 minutes.
-If the rub is starting to burn on the bottom, remove the brisket and add more oil to the pot.
+Be aware that the rub will begin to burn on the bottom if you take too long with this step.
+It should just take about 8 minutes.
+If the rub is starting to burn on the bottom, remove the brisket and add more oil to the pan/pot.